Pin It!

 One of my favorite things about this recipe is the fact that you don’t have to chill the dough.
 All in all, your cookies come together in less than 30 minutes!

-Cream Butter & Sugar: Soften the butter in the microwave for 10-12 seconds.
-Combine the butter with the sugars and beat on medium speed until the ingredients are well creamed together.
+• Cream the butter and sugar.
+Soften the butter in the microwave for 10-12 seconds.
+Combine the butter with the sugars and beat on medium speed until the ingredients are well-creamed together.

-Add Eggs & Vanilla: Add the eggs and vanilla extract, mixing them into the creamed butter and sugar until the eggs are well beaten.
+• Add eggs and vanilla.
+Add the eggs and vanilla extract, mixing them with the creamed butter and sugar until the eggs are well beaten.

-Combine Dry Ingredients: In a separate bowl, combine the dry ingredients.
-Slowly add the mixture into the combined wet ingredients, beating on medium-low speed until well combined.
+• Add the dry ingredients.
+In a separate bowl, combine the dry ingredients.
+Slowly add the mixture to the combined wet ingredients, beating on medium-low speed until well combined.

 Indeed – you can make the dough in advance and store it in an airtight container in the fridge for up to 2 days.
 If you’d like to store it for longer, keep it in the freezer instead.
 If you are going to freeze the dough, I don’t recommend covering the dough with sprinkles.
 As the dough comes to room temperature, the color on the sprinkles can run.